 Disability insurance policies include a variety of terms and provisions.
 On average, most long term disability policies pay between 40% – 60% of the policyholder’s gross salary until they can return to work, retire, or reach a predetermined end of the benefit period.
 Disability benefits from an individual policy are often tax-free.

-Now that we’ve discussed what you can expect from a long term disability policy, there are four key factors to consider before selecting a provider.
+Now that we’ve discussed what you can expect from long-term disability coverage, there are four key factors to consider before selecting a provider.

 It is important to understand how these four elements of a disability policy will affect your coverage and your ability to collect benefits.